Get instant property alerts for www.208homesforsale.comGet the MoveTo App

 If you like shopping, there isn't a lot to choose from here.
 Yes, Spokane has malls and Nordstrom's but there aren't any in the Coeur d'Alene area.
 You'll find boutiques downtown and sprinkled throughout the area but there aren't many options especially if you're looking for something specific.
 There are the common big box stores like Target, Costco, TJMaxx and Best Buy.

 This town shuts down early even restaurants.
 Other than summer time, this town shuts down around 8pm.
 If you're looking for night life, you'll need to go downtown.
+Also, in the summer time it doesn't get dark until 10 or so and in the winter it gets dark around 4pm.
+That definitely takes awhile to get used to.

 One reason we moved here was due to the weather.
 Call us crazy but we wanted seasons.
 The weather here is very unique.
 For example, the other day I was wearing sandals and enjoying the warm sunshine.
 The following day 5" of snow blanketed the ground in the early morning than back to blue skies in the afternoon.
 The joke is that if you don't like the weather, just wait 15 minutes and it'll change.
 This Easter we had snow.
 I've heard of snow in the beginning of July before.
 Just always be prepared.